senecajs/seneca-stytch-provider/README.md

 // Setup - get the key value (<SECRET>) separately from a vault or
 // environment variable.
-const seneca = Seneca({ legacy: false }) .use('promisify')
+const seneca = Seneca({ legacy: false })
+  .test() // sets up the Seneca instance for testing: easier to read layout .use('promisify')
   .use('entity')
   // Get API keys using the seneca-env plugin